 Harker has operated four different school campuses for years, and we have considerable experience with reducing traffic congestion during peak times.
 For example:

-- Many cars arriving at our campuses contain more than one Harker student, and we facilitate car pools among parents.
+- Many cars arriving at our campuses contain two or more students, and we facilitate car pools among parents.

 - We offer financial incentives and preferred parking to staff who car pool.

 - Harker campuses are served by school-run shuttles that transport students from areas where clusters of students live close together (such as Los Altos and Silver Creek).